sblanck/smagexp/README.md

 .cond file is a text file, containing 3 columns, summarizing the conditions of the experiment.
 * 1st column is the ID of the sample
 * 2nd column is the condition of the sample
-* 3rd column is a description of
+* 3rd column is a description of the

 #### Data from affymetrix .CEL files